Orlandov87/TwitterS/README.md

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:
+I had several issues trying to show the persistance of the app.
+It was working on one point, It looks like twitter has blocked my IP address from accessing their servers.
+I've created new accounts to test this and it blocks me.
+I was able to make the app work properly in the begining when I was debugging.

 <img src='output.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-I had several issues trying to show the persistance of the app.
-It looks like twitter has blocked my IP address from accessing their servers.